 A recent cohort study coming from the University of Edinburgh showed a strong correlation between major health outcomes and IQ, including likelihood of death from cardio-pulmonary disease and deaths from injury.
 It may be the case that the folks here, with average differences in intelligence or a more-increased group awareness, are exercising protection against incurred risk through the decision to wear a helmet.
 The food options on campus may also reflect choices in better nutrition for people with higher intelligences (although I also wonder if might also reflect the wallet sizes of Harvard students and what food-vendors can afford as product).
 Living in Texas, the supposed barbecue capital of the world, I don’t know…

-I want to emphasize that nothing of what I have said constitute a real study and are again just based on random, uncontrolled, casual observations I have made.
 An actual study with might involve looking for a relationship between IQ and helmet-use among cyclists in an average city-setting.
+Or just counting helmet use rates on campuses and assuming things based on SAT scores.
 If anyone is interested, let me know..